 We comply with labour law, collective agreements, occupational health and safety regulations, and other obligations.
 All our employees have a written contract of employment.
 Our employees enjoy freedom of association.
 Almost all our employees are in permanent and full-time employment.
 During temporary work peaks, we may use temporary labour to relieve the workload of permanent employees and to speed up service.

-As a rapidly growing company, we are constantly working on harmonising our HR practices, operating principles and guidelines.
+We are constantly working on harmonising our HR practices, operating principles and guidelines

 We value diversity in society by employing people who represent different cultures and age groups and have different educational backgrounds or previous career experience.
 We offer duties that do not require prior experience or education, and, if necessary, employees are trained for their tasks.
 Even passable language skills are sufficient in many tasks.